JCC Floor Hockey Rules & Policies

 The referee can call two-minute penalties for the following infractions: tripping, interference, checking (or any other inappropriate physical contact), holding, holding the stick, slashing (including chopping down on an opponent's stick), delay of game, unsportsmanlike conduct, too many players on the floor and goalie interference.
 ANY PENALTY ALONG THE WALL will be an automatic 2 minutes.
 However, if the ref deems the play "dangerous", he can hand out 5 minutes and/or a suspension.

-NEW: Bench infractions.
-Any team whose players and/or equipment come into contact or affect the flow of the game from the bench area will be subject to a two minute bench penalty.
+Bench infractions: Any team whose players and/or equipment come into contact or affect the flow of the game from the bench area will be subject to a two minute bench penalty.

 Major Penalties (5 minutes)